 Maidenhair Fern - Adiantum

-The Maidenhair Fern is an attractive and easy addition to many a gardener's space.
-These plants come in a wide variety of species and displays found all over the world.
-The fronds range from feathery in appearance to flattened, fringed, or fanned.
-Some species fan out from the center while others are reminiscent of clusters of grapes in formation.
+The Maidenhair Fern is an attractive and comfortable addition to many a gardener's spaces.
+These plants come in a wide variety of species, and displays found all over the world.
+The fronds range from feathery in appearance to flattened, fringed, or fan.
+Some species fan out from the center while others are reminiscent of clusters of a grape formation.
 Most are green; a few, such as the Rosy Maidenhair, have pink or red foliage.
 They need shade, so avoid full sunlight.
 The tallest species can grow up to 3 feet in height.
-Most are smaller at maturity and generally fan outwards.
+Most are smaller at maturity and fan outwards.
 They can grow in zones 3-10, depending on the species.

-They require well drained, moist soil.
+They require well-drained, moist soil.
 If they dry out, giving them a good soaking in water usually revives them.
 They are well suited for both indoor and outdoor planting.
 If indoors, do not let them get below 60 degrees Fahrenheit.
-If they reach this temperature or below outdoors, healthy Maidenhair ferns will simply go dormant until warmer weather.
+If they reach this temperature or below outdoors, healthy Maidenhair ferns will naturally go dormant until warmer weather.
 However, frost should be avoided.
-Besides being a good choice for houseplants, these beautiful plants are often used as fillers in flower arrangements,as waterside decoration, or in terrariums.
+Besides being an excellent choice for houseplants, these beautiful plants are often used as fillers in flower arrangements, as waterside decoration, or in terrariums.

-The Maidenhair Fern plant adds texture and interest to any of these settings, and can soften and brighten a room all at once.
+The Maidenhair Fern plant adds texture and interest to any of these settings and can soften and brighten a room all at once.
 Watch out for aphids and mealybugs.
 Treat accordingly if these pests are spotted, outside or in a well-ventilated area.
-Other varieties include Adiantum aetheopicum, or Common Maidenhair.
+Other varieties include Adiantum aetheopicum or Common Maidenhair.
 This species has a flat, spread out appearance.
 Adiantum caudatum is an eastern variety also called Walking Maidenhair.
-Capillus-veneris, or Black Maidenhair, is a small, widely found variety.
-Maidenhair Ferns are good companions to Hostas, Lungwort, and Corydalis.
+Capillus-Veneris, or Black Maidenhair, is a small, widely found variety.
+Maidenhair Ferns are excellent companions to Hostas, Lungwort, and Corydalis.
 Whether perched precariously near a waterfall or brightening a favorite room, Maidenhair Ferns are a popular choice.